|

 to its peace time mission.
 The Air Force was busy building their new department, including changing uniforms

+and redesigning stripes and blankets.
+Blue was in vogue for them.
 The Navy and Marines kept their traditional uniforms from the past.
 The Army continued its asinine

 changes to the Army uniform following World War II.
 The "Ike" jacket was in fashion, as well as those stupid